dihmandrake/samba-containers/Readme.md

 # Samba Containers (Experimental)

-Just a trial repo to try out containers for different Samba components.
+Just a trial repository to try out containers for different Samba components.